AmirAghajani98/AmirAghajani98/README.md

 <h1 align="center">Hi 👋, I'm amir aghajani</h1>
-<h3 align="center">I was born in Iran.
-I received my bachelors degree in business administration from QIAU.
-And I have been programming for two years.
+<h3 align="center">I have been programming for two years.
 I like to understand the structure of everything and I always try to make the best use of the available tools.
 In terms of personality type, I am an introverted, intellectual and constructive person.</h3>

 - 🔭 I’m currently working on [karjoo.plus](https://karjoo.plus/)